FOR IMMEDIATE RELEASE

 They will learn about state-of-the-art diagnostic tools and be inspired by world changing researchers, futurists and technologists.

 They will feel the transformative energy of being surrounded by other young stars just like them: America’s best and brightest – the future of medicine.

 They will make long-term friendships with those who share their dreams and passion – other young people who want to make a difference in the world and devote their future to saving lives and being part of the exponential advances in medicine that never before could have been imagined.

-The theme of the June 2015 Congress is “Greatness Awaits,” and Scholars will be mentored by some of the greatest living minds in medicine – men and women who are literally leading humanity into the 21st century of medical miracles.
+The theme of the June 2015 Congress is “Greatness Awaits,” and Delegates will be mentored by some of the greatest living minds in medicine – men and women who are literally leading humanity into the 21st century of medical miracles.